 High desert is defined as inland & high-elevation deserts.
 We live in the high desert of Oregon, which is located east of the Cascade Range and south of the Blue Mountains.

 Photo via: Flickr Creative Commons – Deschutes River – by Lucas Jan

 You may be wondering how it looks like this in the winter but still considered a desert?
 Well, technically we’re considered a desert only in relation to Western Oregon….if you’ve ever been to Portland, you’ll understand what I mean.
-Bend averages less than 12 inches of rainfall per year (whereas Portland is closer to 40 inches per year) and about 34 inches of snowfall per year, according to the Bend Chamber.
+Bend averages less than 12 inches of rainfall per year (whereas Portland is closer to 40 inches per year) and about 34 inches of snowfall per year (source).
 And if you’re still interested in getting technical, the high desert of Oregon is classified as a shrub-land or steppe, not a desert per se.